-3 Social Media Tips Your Business Can't Ignore
+3 Social Media Marketing Tips Your Business Can't Ignore

 You might not realise, but social media marketing requires commitment and the right organisational mindset if implemented as a marketing tool for your business.
-Let’s look at some no-nonsense ways you can accomplish growth and further your brand through your social platforms!
+With the changes to the marketing landscape and new trends emerging every day (or at least it feels this way!), it can be difficult to stay on top.
+Whilst before using social platforms as means of advertising was second to traditional methods, nowadays social media marketing is the first choice of businesses and individuals alike.
+Not only cost effective, but now also a vital tool and often the primary marketing channel used globally, let’s look at some no-nonsense ways you can accomplish growth and further your brand through your social platforms!

 1. Create a marketing strategy